 After a planned migration or a disaster recovery, the former recovery site becomes the protected site.
 Immediately after the recovery, the new protected site has no recovery site to which to recover.
 If you run reprotect, the new protected site is protected by the original protection site, reversing the original direction of protection.

-To restore the configuration of the protected and recovery sites to their inital configuration before the recovery, you perform failback.
+To restore the configuration of the protected and recovery sites to their initial configuration before the recovery, you should perform a failback.

 To perform failback, you run a sequence of reprotect and planned migration operations.

-You can configure and run a failback when you are ready to restore services to the original protected site, after you have brought it back online after an incident.
+You can configure and run a failback when you are ready to restore services to the original protected site.

 Performing a Failback Operation